ssc-spc-cloud-nuage/eslz-template/L0_blueprint_launchpad/README.md

-# ESLZ (Enterprise Scale Landing Zone) fundations blueprint
+# ESLZ (Enterprise Scale Landing Zone) launchpad blueprint

 ## Description

-This level0 blueprint will deploy the required launchpad in support the ESLZ.
+This level 0 blueprint will deploy the required launchpad in support the ESLZ.

 The following resources will be deployed by this blueprint: